BINF-6310L-8310L-Spring25/Problem_Set_08_Markov_1/README.md

 Most mutational events are fixed by DNA repair enzymes and are not passed on to the next generation.
 Therefore, what we modeled above were "observable" mutational events.
 A more realistic estimate is that the base stays the same in 99.9% (or 999 out of 1000) mutational events.

-Create a new transition matrix from the previous matrix that adjusts the probabilities so that there is a 0.999 probability of staying at the same base **and** the remaining probabilities are proportional to problem 2. _Hint_ start by dividing your previous matrix by 1000
+Create a new transition matrix from the previous matrix (Question B) that adjusts the probabilities so that there is a 0.999 probability of staying at the same base **and** the remaining probabilities are proportional to problem 2. _Hint_ start by dividing your previous matrix by 1000

 ## Question C.1
 Report your transition matrix